Atunez/Atunez.github.io/README.md

 **You will need to sign in on the website before you can downaload any beatmap.**

-You will be able to look up any song in the search bar.
+look up any song you want to download in the search bar.

 For example, when looking up the song "Zen Zen Zense," and clicking on the first beatmap, we get to this screen:
 ![Capture3.PNG](https://github.com/Atunez/Atunez.github.io/blob/main/pictures/Capture3.PNG?raw=true)

 You can then click on "Download."